Jardelpz/webScapring/README.md

 ## Getting Started

-To run and test the program, you basically need to put this files above some directory, like a root default 'foo' and type node server.js.
-From there your project will always path foo/name_of_project.
+To run and test the program, you basically need to put this files above some directory, like a root default 'foo', edit datas.json to your credencials on github and run 'node server.js'.
+From there your projects will always path foo/name_of_project.

 ## Built With